evangoad/evangoad.github.io/resume/index.md

 - Lead Engineer on a small team of three
 - Simple e-commerce Rails application for wholesale reseller based in Los Angeles
-- Responsible for all code review and deployment to heroku platform
+- Responsible for all code review and deployment to heroku

 ## Lifeguard at University of California, Santa Barbara